dmayerdesign/funk/CONTRIBUTING.md

 is that they be **simple enough** to be easily and consistently followed by anyone touching the code.

 Domain-driven design offers such a set of relatively simple rules.
-Partially due to the full-stack nature of Funk, it takes a different approach to hopefully achieve the same result: a project that is easy to change, test, and extend.
+Funk uses many concepts from DDD to make sure your code is easy to change, test, and extend.

 Here's the small set of rules that Funk aims to follow: